Stephen Appiah: Style of play

 Appiah was a talented, tenacious, and physically strong, all-round box-to-box midfielder, who was capable of defending well, as well as orchestrating attacks, creating chances for teammates, and even scoring goals himself, due to his vision, technique, aggressive tackling, athletic attributes, stamina, and his powerful and accurate shot from distance with his right foot.
 A versatile, powerful, and hard-working player, he was capable of playing anywhere in midfield, and adapting himself to several different formations, but usually operated in the centre of the pitch.

 Other endeavours

 Appiah has designed a clothing line named StepApp that was released in late November 2007 in his hometown of Accra.
 All proceeds go to the StepApp foundation.
 The clothing line will initially be released in Africa before arriving in Europe and the United States in the following months.
 After release the StepApp clothing line has run into trouble.

-Black star Team Manager
+Black star team manager

-In May 2017 Stephen Leroy Appiah was named by the Ghana Football Association (GFA) as the Team Manager for the Black Star.
-The former Ghanaian international player was for the first time given the chance to serve as a technical member of the team after retiring from football.
+In May 2017 Appiah was named by the Ghana Football Association (GFA) as the team manager for the Black Star.
+He was for the first time given the chance to serve as a technical member of the team after retiring from football.